-The Next Forum will be April 25, 2019, with the new CEO of WCNY, Mitch Gelman
+The April 25, 2019, Forum featured the new CEO of WCNY Mitch Gelman

 Mitch Gelman was named CEO of the region’s biggest public broadcasting station in January.
 He and WCNY are in the midst of a project to gain community input on what viewers and listeners want from their information sources.